 Large changes in fair value are NOT a buy or sell recommendation

 When there is a large increase or decrease to the fair value estimate, it should NOT be used in isolation to make an investment decision.
 As we highlighted, a large number of inputs go into the calculation and the fair value is highly sensitive to several of these inputs.

 Investors should therefore consider the reasons why a change in fair value has occurred and take their own investment objectives into consideration before making a decision.

-Our aim is to provide high quality analysis based on the data we have available for any company.
-We want to empower you with information that can allow you to take informed decisions on your investments.
+Our aim is to provide high-quality analysis based on the data we have available for any company.
+We want to empower you with information that can allow you to make informed decisions on your investments.